aws-samples/eks-workshop-v2/website/docs/observability/opensearch/events.md

 NAME                                                              READY   STATUS    RESTARTS      AGE events-to-opensearch-kubernetes-event-exporter-67fc698978-2f9wc   1/1     Running   0             10s
 ```
+---
 **Step 2**: Generate Kubernetes events by spinning up test workloads

+---
 **Step 3:**

 After this step you should see the kubernetes events appear in the Opensearch domain

+Kubernetes events are available inside of the cluster for about 1 hour.
+You will see